Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: The Block Interpolation Framework

-Since $(\mathcal{H},F)$ allows to reduce $\evalfix W{\vec{p}}$ to $\evalfix{\xi}p$, we can invoke Lemma~\ref{lem: weight-reduction} and reduce each instance $G'$ for $\evalfix W{\vec{p}}$ to an instance of $\evalfix{\xi}p$ on the graph $T(G')$.
-This graph features $\mathcal{O}(sn)$ vertices and edges.
-Note that this second reduction runs in polynomial time and also satisfies the requirements for a sub-exponential reduction. \end{proof} Let us remark some corollaries of the reduction shown above. \begin{rem} If the source instance $G$ for $\coeff p$ has maximum degree $\Delta$, then the reduction images $T(G')$ obtained above on parameter $\epsilon$ feature maximum degree $c\Delta$ for a constant $c=c(\epsilon)$.
-By suitable choice of $\mathcal{H}$, we can also ensure other properties on $T(G)$: \begin{itemize} \item If $G$ is bipartite and all edge-gadgets $(H,u,v)\in\mathcal{H}$ can be $2$-colored such that $u$ and $v$ receive different colors, then $T(G')$ is bipartite as well.
-This can be verified, e.g., for Example~\ref{exa: gadgets-perfmatch}. \item If $G$ is planar and all edge-gadgets $(H,u,v)\in\mathcal{H}$ admit planar drawings with $u$ and $v$ on their outer faces, then $T(G')$ is planar as well. \end{itemize} \end{rem} To conclude this subsection, we list several possible generalizations of Definition~\ref{def: Weight simulation} and Theorem~\ref{thm: Block interpolation} that we chose not to include in our formulation. \begin{enumerate} \item We may extend Definition~\ref{def: Weight simulation} to incorporate weight simulations that proceed non-locally, that is, in a less obvious way than by inserting local gadgets at edges. \item In Lemma~\ref{lem: Weighted block-wise interpolation}, we do not need to evaluate $\vec{p}$ on a grid $W^{t}$ for a \emph{fixed} coordinate set $W$.
-Instead, we could as well interpolate on a grid $W_{1}\times\ldots\times W_{t}$, provided that each $W_{i}$ is large enough and that the weights do not depend on the size of $G$. \item We may also allow $2^{o(m)}$ time for the computation of the factor $F(G_{w},\xi)$.
+\begin{itemize} \item If $G$ is bipartite and all edge-gadgets $(H,u,v)\in\mathcal{H}$ can be $2$-colored such that $u$ and $v$ receive different colors, then $T(G')$ is bipartite as well.
+This can be verified, e.g., for Example~\ref{exa: gadgets-perfmatch}. \item If $G$ is planar and all edge-gadgets $(H,u,v)\in\mathcal{H}$ admit planar drawings with $u$ and $v$ on their outer faces, then $T(G')$ is planar as well. \end{itemize} \end{rem} To conclude this subsection, we list several possible generalizations of Definition~\ref{def: Weight simulation} and Theorem~\ref{thm: Block interpolation} that we chose not to include in our formulation. \begin{enumerate} \item We may extend Definition~\ref{def: Weight simulation} to incorporate weight simulations that proceed non-locally, that is, in a less obvious way than by inserting local gadgets at edges.
+This route was taken in \cite{DBLP:conf/iwpec/BrandDR16} since the conference version of this article was published. \item In Lemma~\ref{lem: Weighted block-wise interpolation}, we do not need to evaluate $\pmult p$ on a grid $W^{t}$ for a \emph{fixed} coordinate set $W$.
+Instead, we could as well interpolate on a grid $W_{1}\times\ldots\times W_{t}$, provided that each $W_{i}$ is large enough and that the weights do not depend on the size of $G$. \item We may also allow $2^{o(m)}$ time for the computation of the factor function $F(G_{w},\xi)$.
 Rather than allowing only a multiplicative factor, we could also allow an arbitrary function to be computed from $p(T(G);\xi)$ and the input. \end{enumerate}